National Association of Women Business Owners: History

-In 2023, NAWBO organised its National Women's Business Conference in Austin, Texas, where a dedicated NextGen Forum was introduced for emerging entrepreneurs under 30.

-As of 2025, NAWBO reports representing more than 14 million women-owned businesses in the United States and cites advocacy efforts influencing legislation such as the Women’s Business Ownership Act.
-NAWBO has chapters in approximately 50 states as well as a virtual membership option for women business owners who are not within 45 miles of a chapter.
+International

+NAWBO serves as the United States representative in Les Femmes Chefs d'Entreprises Mondiales (FCEM), the World Association of Women Entrepreneurs, which has chapters in dozens of countries representing almost 30,000 businesses.

+NAWBO is also affiliated with the National Foundation for Women Business Owners (NFWBO), a nonprofit research and leadership development foundation established by NAWBO that gathers information about women-owned businesses and makes it available to organizations around the globe.
+Additionally, NAWBO is affiliated with the Women Business Owners Corporation (WBOC), which helps small women-owned businesses compete for government contracts and meet professional certification and training needs.

 Awards

 NAWBO's annual Woman Business Owner of the Year Award recognizes a NAWBO entrepreneur who excels at strategy, operations, finances, problem solving, innovating, overcoming adversity and giving back to her community.
 This honor is not based on the size of business, but rather on overall business and community excellence.

 The Susan Hager Award recognizes a “champion” NAWBO member who has demonstrated an ongoing commitment to propelling women’s economic empowerment and NAWBO’s mission locally and nationally.

 The Gillian Rudd Award honors a NAWBO woman business owner who has made a significant contribution to the status and visibility of women-owned firms.